 - n.1 Of the four types of dhāraṇīs described by the fourth-century scholar-yogi Asaṅga-Dharma dhāraṇīs (dharmadhāraṇī; chos kyi gzungs), meaning dhāraṇīs (arthadhāraṇī; don gyi gzungs), mantra dhāraṇīs (mantradhāraṇī; gsang sngags kyi gzungs), and bodhisattva forbearance dhāraṇīs (bodhisattva-kṣāntilābhāyadhāraṇī; byang chub sems dpa' bzod pa 'thob par byed pa' i gzungs)- this text falls into the category of dharmadhāraṇīs, which enable one to retain knowledge of words, that is, Dharma teachings, that have been heard.
 Cf. Grounds of Bodhisattvas (bodhisattvabhūmi; byang chub sems dpa' i sa; Toh 4037, fol.
 144.a).
-A discussion of various classifications of dhāraṇīs is given in Pagel 2007. - n.2 Note that there is a discrepancy among various databases for cataloging the Toh 935 version of this text within vol. 100 or 101 of the Degé Kangyur.
-See Toh 935, n.2 (toh935.html#UT22084-090-023-68), for details. - n.3 This dhāraṇī translates as, "Homage to the Truth Body, the Enjoyment Body, and the Emanation Body.
+A discussion of various classifications of dhāraṇīs is given in Pagel 2007. - n.2 This text, Toh 935, and all those contained in this same volume (gzungs 'dus, e), are listed as being located in volume 100 of the Degé Kangyur by the Buddhist Digital Resource Center (BDRC).
+However, several other Kangyur databases-including the eKangyur that supplies the digital input version displayed by the 84000 Reading Room-list this work as being located in volume 101.
+This discrepancy is partly due to the fact that the two volumes of the gzungs 'dus section are an added supplement not mentioned in the original catalog, and also hinges on the fact that the compilers of the Tōhoku catalog placed another text-which forms a whole, very large volume-the Vimalaprabhānāmakālacakratantratīkā (dus 'khor 'grel bshad dri med 'od, Toh 845), before the volume 100 of the Degé Kangyur, numbering it as vol. 100, although it is almost certainly intended to come right at the end of the Degé Kangyur texts as volume 102; indeed its final fifth chapter is often carried over and wrapped in the same volume as the Kangyur dkar chags (catalog).
+Please note this discrepancy when using the eKangyur viewer in this translation. - n.3 This dhāraṇī translates as, "Homage to the Truth Body, the Enjoyment Body, and the Emanation Body.
 It is thus: There is the perfection of giving, the perfection of ethics, the perfection of patience, the perfection of effort, the perfection of meditative concentration, and the perfection of wisdom.
 There is the emptiness of all phenomena.
-May auspiciousness abound." - n.4 Or, "the extensive presentations and aphorisms regarding all phenomena."
+May auspiciousness abound."

+n.4 Or, "the extensive presentations and aphorisms regarding all phenomena."